30+ Recipes Using Protein Powder {That Aren’t Smoothies}

 Tasty Recipes Using Protein Powder

 Make sure you like the taste of the protein powder you’re using!
 Some brands are sweetened with artificial sweeteners and leave a funny aftertaste.
+However, sometimes those sweeteners make these recipes taste really good.

 Chocolate Protein Cake (Summer Yule)